scylladb/scylla-rust-driver/CONTRIBUTING.md

 make test
 ```

-The ScyllaDB version used by the `docker compose` cluster is pinned in `scylla_version.env` in the repository root, and Renovate keeps it up to date.
+The ScyllaDB version used for testing is pinned in `scylla_version.env` in the repository root, and Renovate keeps it up to date.
+That single file pins the version for both the `docker compose` cluster and the ccm tests.
 It must be a full, three-component version (e.g. `2026.2.2`) rather than a truncated one (e.g. `2026.2`) - otherwise CCM would resolve the full version
 on each call, making the tests take much more time.
 To run the `docker compose` cluster on a different version ad hoc, set `SCYLLA_VERSION` in your environment - it takes precedence over the value from the file.